ShangChunLin/zenbook-issuse-with-ubuntu18.04/README.md

-# zenbook-issuse-with-ubuntu18.04
+# zenbook-issues-with-ubuntu18.04

 My solution on issues about asus zenbook Ux533 with ubuntu 18.04.

 Ux533 is a good laptop, but I guess it is too new for ubuntu 18.04

 ## 0. Install ubuntu
-Frequcent crush while installing ubuntu.
+Frequent crash while installing ubuntu.

 It is the problem about the graphic card.